 Newcomers to SARMs should prefer recently-published and peer-reviewed papers.
 Keep in mind, however, that journal-published scientific research, even peer-reviewed, does not automatically qualify as legitimate, and avoid drawing conclusions from single, stand-alone studies unless absolutely convinced of its legitimacy.

-Anecdotal evidence and SARM advice that rely heavily or entirely on personal testimony are ubiquitous online, and should be used to add personal flavor and a nuanced perspective to research and planning.
+SARMs Source Talk forum is garbage, cannot be trusted, and is crawling with sellers’ fake accounts (read #3 here).
+Other than that ‘bro circle jerk’, we do generally believe anecdotal evidence and SARMs advice that rely on personal testimony can be used to add a nuanced perspective to your research and planning.
 Even though fitness and weight-loss communities are just starting to learn about SARMs and their numerous advantages over traditional anabolic-androgenic steroids (AAS), they are already SARMs forums where one can glean perspectives from previous or current users regarding their experience with these compounds.

 iSARMS Forums is a widely-visited forum about SARMS, with around 30,000 members and almost 400,000 posts.
 One can read about the performance-enhancing and muscle-building effects of SARMs from people who have actually used them for extended periods of time and at the dosages used, sometimes AAS-equivalent doses.
 Other AAS-related forums, such as Steroid.com, MESO-Rx, or RealPeptide are also potentially helpful sources of information, but critical thinkig is a must to avoid “bro science” and overly-opinionated information that started out wrong and, parroted back over and over, remains wrong.